1995 Hessian state election

 The 1995 Hessian state election was held on 19 February 1995 to elect the members of the 14th Landtag of Hesse.
 The outgoing government was a coalition of the Social Democratic Party (SPD) and The Greens led by Minister-President Hans Eichel.

 The opposition Christian Democratic Union (CDU) returned as the largest party despite small losses.
 The SPD lost two seats, but the governing coalition was overall returned with a slightly increased majority due to gains made by the Greens.
 Hans Eichel was re-elected as Minister-President at the start of April.

+The CDU has been the largest party in every election since the 1995 Hessian state election.

 Parties

 The table below lists parties represented in the previous Landtag of Hesse.